haagahelia/ohke-teknologiat/05_es6_node/NodeJS_demo/99_tasks/Task24K.md

-# Install the model backend - Siba and add few features to it - following given models
+# Install the model backend - Siba and add few features to it

+## Following given models

 You will get a ready full-stack architecture, with Node.js backend written with TypeScript using MariaDB RDBMS.
-After setting all up you try to follow the model and implement few backend features that:
+After setting all up you try to follow the model and implement few backend features have following benefits:

 * include security in form of login request created JWT token that needs to be provided in future request
+    * token based authentication and authorization,
+    * token expiration check
+    * role-based method-level authorization
-* include input validation
+* include input parameter and data validation created in modular manner
 * use Knex library to run DB operations (programmed with TypeScript)

-Generic information will be here:
+Generic information about the case database and used technologies will be here:

 https://github.com/haagahelia/ohke-teknologiat/tree/master/05_es6_node/NodeJS_demo